-Format Requirements for the written report
+Format requirement for the written reports

-- Use Arial font size 12 - 1.5 Line spacing - Leave 1.25 margins (on both sides) for the marker's comments - Reference list on a separate page after conclusion - Use Harvard Referencing style only - Print word count at the end of the conclusion section. - Print your name and ID in header on each page - Number each page consecutively

-• Do not attach your feedback sheet with the report
+- Use Arial font size 12 - 1.5 Line spacing - Leave 1.25 margins (on both sides) for the marker's comments - References to be listed on a separate page after conclusion - · Use Harvard Referencing style only - Print word count at the end of the conclusion section. - Print your name and ID in header on each page - · Number each page consecutively - Do not attach your feedback sheet with the report.